casualcore/tdk8s/README.md

 ## Usage

+The entry point for `tdk8s` is the `TestKube`.

+Within each `TestKube` you add the `k8s` resources you wish to be managed (provisioned and destroyed) during your test and interact with these resources through the `TestKube` facilitated connections.

-`tdk8s` utilises the fabric8 kubernetes client for defining k8s resources.
+`tdk8s` utilises the fabric8 kubernetes client for defining `k8s` resources.
 Helper classes should be used to simplify their creation.

-As part of the development of `tdk8s` there are numerous integration tests, which serve as functional examples of how to utilise `tdk8s`, see [tdk8s integration tests](./test-kube/src/integration) for more.
+As part of the development of `tdk8s` there are numerous integration tests, which serve as functional examples of how to utilise `tdk8s`, see [`tdk8s` integration tests](./test-kube/src/integration) for more.

+The majority of test will be possible with just provisioning/destruction and connectivity functionality.

 The following is a simplified example from the `tdk8s` integration tests using `Spock` to:
-* Initialise a Pod and Service within the k8s SUT
+* Initialise a Pod and Service within the `k8s` `SUT`
 * Connect to the pod via the service.
 * Destroy both the Service and Pod once complete.